MeronM18/WalletWatch/README.md

 Why create WalletWatch?
 - Helpful to track finances
-- Solves real-world problems concerning budgetting
+- Solves real-world problems concerning budgeting

 What is it useful for?
 - Useful to manage finances more effectively